RavenCutie21/Voice-Changer-Settings/README.md

 # Graphics Card not showing up, or not being utilized

+IF your GPU is not showing and you have an NVidia Graphics card make sure you have the [NVIDIA Cuda Toolkit drivers](https://developer.nvidia.com/cuda-downloads) installed, refer to this [screenshot](https://github.com/YunaOneeChan/Voice-Changer-Settings/blob/main/Quick%20Settings%20Images/Nvidia%20Settings.png) for Nvidia GPUs or this [screenshot](https://github.com/YunaOneeChan/Voice-Changer-Settings/blob/main/Quick%20Settings%20Images/AMD%20and%20Intel%20GPU%20Settings.png) for AMD/Intel GPUs

 NVIDIA owners, CUDA core usage does not appear on Task Manager usage normally, if you have your GPU selected it is being used, depending on your settings it'll be around 40% of your VRAM, other times it'll sometimes show up even if it's not actually meant to

 For AMD&Intel you need to use the correct F0, as well as export your Model to ONNX, and reupload it as the ONNX file.